 Proposal 4.2-1

-Support PRS measurement without MG, subject to UE capability, at least for the case when PRS is from the serving cell and the UE measurement is inside the active DL BWP and PRS should have the same numerology as the current DL BWP.
+Support PRS measurement outside the MG, subject to UE capability, at least for the case when PRS is from the serving cell, and is within a PRS processing prioritization window, and the UE measurement is inside the active DL BWP and PRS has the same numerology as the current DL BWP.

+Inside the PRS processing prioritization window, consider either one or both options, subject to UE capability

+Option 1: PRS processing is prioritization over other signals and channels on the same symbol from the same cell

+Option 2: PRS processing does not impact processing other signals and channels on the same symbol from the same cell

 FFS conditions to apply to PRS from the non-serving cell (e.g., synchronization, time domain overlapping with the serving cell).